 Final Fantasy 5

-The definitive version: Final Fantasy V Advance (GBA) This is where the well of remakes and rereleases dries up.
+The definitive version: Final Fantasy 5 Advance (GBA) This is where the well of remakes and rereleases dries up.
 You only get two options when it comes to FF5, and the choice is obvious.
 Advance stays true to the style and spirit of the original, while sporting a revised script and new content.
 But most important are the four new Job classes - Gladiator, Cannoneer, Oracle, and Necromancer - which further enhance the game's already stellar class-switching mechanic.
 This version includes everything that was great about the original, plus a little extra.

 Final Fantasy 6

 The definitive version: Final Fantasy 3 (SNES) If you've never played FF6 (which was released as FF3 on the SNES), start with the original.
 There's some '90s-era censorship goofiness in the game's translation and sprites - such as 'Holy' becoming 'Pearl' - but it's ultimately the most enjoyable version overall.
-As the SNES is pretty rare (and expensive), a better alternative might be the Wii Virtual Console.
-As for FF6's three remakes, each introduces some sort of problem not found in this version that spoil the game in their own unique ways.
+As the SNES cart is pretty rare (and expensive), a better alternative might be the Wii Virtual Console.
+As for FF6's three remakes, each introduces some sort of problem not found in the original version that spoil the game in their own unique ways.